 SYMPTOMS AND SIGNS: In addition to painless enlargement of the salivary and lacrimal glands, patients with MD also have problems with allergic rhinitis and autoimmune pancreatitis.
 They may have other signs and symptoms of multiple organ infiltration by IgG4 positive lymphocytes, including autoimmune pancreatitis, lymphadenopathy, and orbital or renal pseudotumors.

 DIAGNOSIS: Serum IgG4 levels are usually elevated.
 Biopsy specimens taken from involved tissues are densely infiltrated with IgG4-positive lymphocytes.
 CT or MRI findings of affected organs may also suggest the disease based on radiological criteria.
-The disease is often confused with ...
+The disease is ...